glblackburn/react2shell-server/docs/defect-tracking/BUG-8.md

 - Returns `NOT VULNERABLE` with status 200 instead of timing out

 **Root Cause:**
-This is a **Next.js 14.x compatibility bug** - Next.js 14.x was designed for React 18, not React 19.
-When processing RCE PoC payloads with React 19, the error handling code has a null reference bug that causes the request handler to hang.
-This cannot be fixed in our codebase because it's a bug in Next.js 14.x itself.
+This is a **Next.js 14.x internal bug** - When processing RCE PoC payloads, Next.js 14.x's error handling code has a null reference bug that causes the request handler to hang.
+Testing with both React 18 (the intended version for Next.js 14.x) and React 19 confirms the bug exists regardless of React version, indicating it's a fundamental issue in Next.js 14.x itself, not a React compatibility problem.
+This cannot be fixed in our codebase because it's a bug in Next.js 14.x's internal error handling code.

 **Evidence:**
 - Server logs show errors when processing RCE PoC payload: